Nukesor/hetznerbot/README.md

 # Hetzner-Bot

 A handy telegram bot which texts you as soon as there is a viable offer available on the hetzner server market.
-It is possible to set several search parameter which need to be satisfied for an offer to be sent to you.
+It is possible to set several search parameter which need to be satisfied for an offer being sent to you.

 ![Pueue](https://raw.githubusercontent.com/Nukesor/images/master/hetzner_bot_reply.png)